 The following instructions describe how to change DSSI parameters, using the DUP driver utility.
-In the example procedures, the allocation class will be set to 2, the devices for bus 0 (in the VAX 4000) will be assigned new unit numbers (to avoid the problem of duplicate unit numbers), and the system disk will be assigned a new node name.
+In the example procedures, the allocation class will be set to 2, the devices will be assigned new unit numbers (to avoid the problem of duplicate unit numbers), and the system disk will be assigned a new node name.